Nuclear Medicine

 Procedures & Treatments.

-¹⁸F-PSMA & ⁶⁸Ga-PSMA PET-CT for high-risk and recurrent prostate cancer
+PSMA PET/CT for high-risk and recurrent prostate cancer

-¹⁷⁷Lu-PSMA-617 Therapy for metastatic castration-resistant prostate cancer (mCRPC)
+177Lu-PSMA therapy for metastatic castration-resistant prostate cancer

-¹³¹I-MIBG Therapy for neuroblastoma and pheochromocytoma
+177Lu-DOTATATE therapy for selected neuroblastoma and pheochromocytoma cases

 Care Pathway & Coordination.